French77/doc-installation-guide/docs/partitioning.rst

     This is not recommended for novice users.
 A misstep during the installation could wipe all your data.
 Always make backups, make sure to select the right partitions and to carefully review formatting options.

 .. note::
-    A Linux Mint operating system roughly takes 15GB.
-Account for additional software and give it 50GB if you can spare the size.
-Keep most of your free space for your home partition, since your downloads, videos, pictures and user data is what will take the biggest amount of space.
+    A Linux Mint operating system takes about 15GB and grows as you install additional software.
+If you can spare the size, give it 100GB.
+Keep most of your free space for the home partition.
+User data (downloads, videos, pictures) takes a lot more space.